Ontrack Recovers Data from 1.6 Terabyte Oracle Database

 - Clean room engineers used proprietary techniques to recover all data structures from the two failed drives.

 - Structural engineers could not interpret the data structures of the specific HP EVA version.
-However, using reverse engineering techniques on a production EVA environment of similar specification, Kroll Ontrack research and development engineers discovered the data mapping used by the system.
+However, using reverse engineering techniques on a production EVA environment of similar specification, Ontrack research and development engineers discovered the data mapping used by the system.
 As a result, an existing toolset was updated to allow assembly of the LUNs on the clients’ system.